 Booster vaccinations are available for people aged 18 and over a minimum of three months after receiving their second dose.

 - Where can my teenage son/daughter receive their COVID vaccination?

 All children aged 12-15 are eligible to be offered a COVID vaccination.
-We undertook a schools’ programme in the autumn of 2021, when we visited all High Schools in the county.
+We undertook a schools’ programme in the autumn of 2021, when we visited all High Schools in the county to administer these.